coderefinery/social-coding/content/software-licensing-eu.md

 ## Introduction

-- What parts of computer programs are protected by copyright
+Because copyright only protects the expression (code) and not the ideas, developers use licenses to define how that expression can be legally reused.
+We can classify these licenses into three main categories
-    - Protected: Specific text and expression of a program in any form, including preparatory design work
+   * **Protected**: Specific text and expression of a program in any form, including preparatory design work
-    - Not protected: Underlying ideas, mathematical algorithms, logic, and interface principles.
+   * **Not protected**: Underlying ideas, mathematical algorithms, logic, and interface principles.

 ## Claisfication of licenses related to software